open-craft/ansible-load-balancer/README.md

 To add a new backend, perform the following steps:

-1. Create CNAME DNS records for all desired domain names pointing to the load balancing server, and wait for the DNS changes to propagate.
+1. Create CNAME DNS records for all desired domain names pointing to the load balancing server.

-2. Log into the load balancing server and run

-        letsencrypt certonly \
-            -d <domain> [ -d <domain> ... ] \
-            --email <email> \
-            --authenticator standalone \
-            --standalone-supported-challenges http-01 \
-            --http-01-port 8080 \
-            --non-interactive \
-            --agree-tos \
-            --keep \
-            --expand

-   If you are obtaining the certificate just for testing purposes, also add

-            --staging

-   to obtain an SSL certificate for your domains.
-The server will take care of renewing the certificate automatically.

-3. Add an haproxy configuration fragment to /etc/haproxy/conf.d/ containing the desired backend configuration, e.g.
+2. Add an haproxy configuration fragment to /etc/haproxy/conf.d/ containing the desired backend configuration, e.g.

         backend be_example_com